 Current Exhibition

-Exhibition Dates: July 12th - August 3rd, 2025
+Exhibition Dates: October 11 – November 2, 2025

 Gallery hours are Saturdays and Sundays, 12-5 pm, except for Second Saturdays when hours are 6-9 pm.

-image credit: Kaori Maeyama
+image credit: Maxx Sizler

 Connections: Staple Goods 10th Anniversary Exhibition Catalog